Current and Ongoing Programs

 The following is a comprehensive list of our ongoing programs:

-These training programs have been developed to build the capacity of Russian and other former Soviet colleague non-governmental activist groups, with over five hundred “graduates” to date, and with dozens of local and national groups “prospering” from the financial, legal, and other operational and “informational-support” systems offered by Earth Island Institute.
+NGO-Training Exchanges – These international training programs have helped build the capacity of Russians and other activists based out of Asia.
+So far, we have over 2,000 “graduates” to date, and dozens of local and national groups are prospering from the legal and operational support offered by Earth Island.

 North Asia Mining Program

-This project is geared to stop environmentally dangerous gold/uranium/coal mines in eastern Russia and nearby Mongolia, both by supporting public involvement, and by helping prepare official environmental impact assessments on the individual mines.
-With collaborating closely with renowned mining experts at Southwest Research and Information Center, we also promote ecologically clean technologies for existing mines, while helping secure hundreds of thousands of dollars in medical supplies for those local people whose health has been adversely affected by the radioactivity released through mining.
+This project is geared to stop environmentally dangerous gold/uranium/coal mines in eastern Russia and nearby Mongolia, both by supporting public involvement and by helping prepare official environmental impact assessments on individual mines.
+In collaborating closely with renowned mining experts at Southwest Research and Information Center, we also promote ecologically clean technologies for existing mines, while helping secure hundreds of thousands of dollars in medical supplies for those local people whose health has been adversely affected by the radioactivity released through mining.